awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/lambda-preprocessing.md

 1. To create a new Lambda function from one of the Lambda preprocessing templates, choose the template from the drop\-down list\.
 Then choose **View <template name> in Lambda** to edit the function\.

 1. To create a new Lambda function, choose **Create new**\.
-For information about creating a Lambda function, see [Create a HelloWorld Lambda Function and Explore the Console](http://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html)\.
+For information about creating a Lambda function, see [Create a HelloWorld Lambda Function and Explore the Console](http://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html) in the *AWS Lambda Developer Guide*\.

 1. Choose the version of the Lambda function to use\.
 To use the latest version, choose **$LATEST**\.